What boat covers fabric do you use? Should you customize? What works best for fresh or sea water boats?

 Pros and Cons of Buying a Boat at a Boat Show

-Boat Shows can be great places to see an incredible variety of new boats in one convenient location, but buying at a show can be a challenging process for several reasons.
+Boat Shows can be great places to see an incredible variety of new boats in one convenient location, but buying at a show can be a challenging process.

 Boat shows represent a major opportunity for dealers to make big sales and market their brand-name and products.
 Competition between dealers can be fierce at boat shows, leaving many opportunities for the savvy buyer to get a great deal on a new boat.
 Buying at a boat show isn’t always a home run and you should go in with plenty of research to avoid buying on an impulse.